Governance Cockpit

 Hint

 Please note that upcoming resubmissions and finished publications of diagrams and catalog items are based on validity dates.
-Unlike in the workflow list, the data refers to the Valid to/Valid from date and not the Start and End date.
+Unlike the workflow list, the data refers to the Valid to/Valid from date and not the Start and End date.

 Roadmap